zsvoboda/dbd/README.md

 database: states
 ```

-Similarly like the profile file, you can use the environment variables substitution in the procet config file too
+Similarly like the profile file, you can use the environment variables substitution in the project config file too
 (e.g. `{{ SQLITE_DB_NAME }}`).

 ## Model directory
-The model directory contains directories and DBD files.
+Model directory contains directories and DBD files.
 Each subdirectory of the model directory represents
 a database schema.
 For example, this model directory structure

 ```text